AndersStendevad/cookiecutter-cli/README.md

 # cookiecutter-cli

-A work in progress cookiecutter to be able to start a python project.
+My personal cookiecutter used to start a python project.

 ## Install for development
 <code>pip install tox</code>